11 Tips for Avoiding Seasickness on a Galapagos Cruise

 Being around other people who are seasick is a surefire way to feel worse.
 Avoid people who are talking about seasickness or other unpleasant things, and especially avoid those who are actively “getting sick.”
 Also, it helps to avoid strong smells of any kind, even normally pleasant ones, such as food or perfume.

 If you need to vomit, don’t fight it.
 You will feel better.

-All of that probably sounds pretty ominous.
-But again, the good news is that the waters around the Galapagos are generally pretty calm and seasickness isn’t a huge issue for the majority of visitors.
-If you are prone to seasickness or are worried about it, follow the steps above and you should greatly minimize your potential discomfort.
+All of this probably sounds ominous.
+The good news is that the waters around the Galapagos are generally pretty calm, and seasickness isn’t a huge issue for the majority of visitors.
+If you are prone to seasickness or are worried about it, follow the steps above, and you should greatly minimize your potential discomfort.
 And whatever you do, don’t let the specter of seasickness keep you from experiencing a truly magical place.